Navigation

 Now turn right on the Quai de la Tournelle, and head a ways, enjoying the view of Notre Dame.
 You'll approach the Pont de l'Archevêché, which you'll recognize as the spot from which a million paintings and photographs of Notre Dame have been done; go ahead and venture out there, take a few pictures of your own, but then come back.
 (This is the point from which I took the photo that's on the home page of Tom's Guide, reproduced here in miniature.
 And no, that's not me: why does everyone keep asking Bievrethat?)

 Now continue along the Quai de la Tournelle until you come to the rue de Bièvre; turn left (the only way you can) into that pretty little street.
-François Mitterand used to live here (but I don't know which building).
-The Bièvre used to be a small river that emptied out into the Seine; now it runs underground.
+François Mitterand lived at #22.
+The Bièvre used to be a small river that emptied out into the Seine; now it runs underground, mainly because by the 19th century it had become so polluted that authorities diverted it to the city's sewers.
 (The photo here is mine; but here's a link to Paul Rushton's stunning photograph of this street that you get to walk down.)
-The story is that some of these buildings have multiple sub-basements, the deepest of which it is forbidden to enter, because they are at the same level with the Bièvre and the Seine.
+The story is that some of these buildings have multiple sub-basements, the deepest of which Place Maubert market it is forbidden to enter, because they are at the same level with the Bièvre and the Seine.
 The first building on the left on the rue de Bièvre is reported to have one of these basements, which people are known to have descended into.
 Walk all the way to the boulevard Saint Germain, and turn right.
-If it's Tuesday, Thursday, or Saturday, between 7:00 am and about 2:30 pm, you'll see a nice little market across the street and a little to your Grands Degrésright at the Place Maubert.
-Go here and buy cool things if it's open.
+If it's Tuesday, Thursday, or Saturday, between 7:00 am and about 2:30 pm, you'll see a nice little market across the street and a little to your right at the Place Maubert.
+Go here and buy nice things to eat (especially cheeses, fruits, and vegetables) if it's open.
 Cross back over the boulevard Saint Germain, head over the northeast side of the Place Maubert, and take the little rue Maître Albert on your left.
-Enjoy the little shops and such on this strange street.
-Follow the left-bending elbow, and go straight until you get to the rue des Grands Degrés (image at left).
+Enjoy the little shops, restaurants, and such on this strange street.
+Follow the left-bending elbow, and Rue des Grands Degrés go straight until you get to the rue des Grands Degrés (image at right).
 Turn left.
 Go straight, and cross the rue Frédéric Sauton, and keep on this street until you come to where the rue Lagrange meets the Quai de Montebellow.
 You'll note a small park in front of you, and a little to the left a really, really old church.
 Go in the park and check things out.
-This is the oldest church in Paris, and it dates to roughly the same period as the cathedral (Notre Dame) just across the river.
+This is Saint Julien le Pauvre, the oldest church in Paris, and it dates to roughly the same period as the cathedral (Notre Dame) just across the river.
 Now head over to the small rue Saint Julien le Pauvre on the west side of the park (to your left as you're facing the river).
 Take the small rue de la Bûcherie to your left, and on your left you'll find the famous Shakespeare and Company bookstore, made famous in part by beat generation writers such as Allen Ginsberg.
 This incarnation of the bookstore opened in 1951; Sylvia Beach's bookstore of the same name was at a different location and 27Huchetteopened in 1919 (I think).
 Keep heading down the rue de la Bûcherie, and cross the busy rue du Petit Pont into the strange little rue de la Huchette.

 The little pedestrian quarter you've just entered is one of the oldest areas of Paris, and most of the little streets date back to the thirteenth century; many follow ancient Roman roads.
 This is a tourist Mecca (and see Tom's note on tourists), but that doesn't make it less interesting.
-Back in the day (i.e., the thirteenth century), this street was home to, among other things, taverns and meat roasters; you will note that little has changed.
+Back in the day (i.e., the thirteenth century), this street was home to, among other things, taverns and meat roasters; you will note they still have a presence here.
 Oddly (or perhaps not), those sandwiches made from the rotating meat they have in the windows of many of these places turn out to be really good.
 If you didn't have lunch at the "point" of the Ile Saint-Louis, consider snarfing one of these guys.
 The hucksters who try to get you to come into their restaurants in this neighborhood can be really annoying; just ignore them if they bother you.
-Tom lived in this street briefly (see the double red doors in the lower right corner of the photo at left?), and oddly enough, it was remarkably quiet, because his windows opened not onto the street, but onto the lovely courtyard shielded from the noise and tourists.
+Tom lived in this street briefly (see the double red doors in the lower right corner of the photo above left?), and oddly enough, it was remarkably quiet, because his windows opened not onto the street, but onto the lovely courtyard shielded from the noise and tourists.

 As you walk down the rue de la Huchette, you'll see to your right a very interesting sight: the narrowest street in Paris.
 The rue du Chat qui Pêche (Street of the Fishing Cat) got its name from a sign featuring that image.
 Most of these streets owe their names to such signs, whichChatPeche were useful for a population that didn't know how to read—arresting or otherwise easy to remember images were both popular and useful.
 I took this picture of the rue du Chat qui Pêche from the other direction (that is, from the Seine), so it won't look this way to you.

 If you want to walk around this pedestrian area, fine.
-Check out the rue Xavier Privas, which is interesting because it used to be called the rue Zacharie, which was itself a deformation of "Sac-à-Lie," the sacs in which wine dregs were carried (charming).
-In any event, meet me back on the rue Saint-Séverin (which you get to by turning left on Xavier Privas, and then left again on Saint-Séverin.
+Check out the rue Xavier Privas, which is interesting because it used to be called the rue Zacharie, which was itself a deformation of "Sac-à-Lie," the sacs in which wine dregs were carried, and that was an indication of how scummy the street was—as early as the thirteenth century it was renowned for being insalubre (dangerously unhealthy).
+Stroll aroound for a while, and then meet me back on the rue Saint-Séverin (which you get to by turning left on Xavier Privas, and then left again on Saint-Séverin.

 Check out the gorgeous gothic Saint-Séverin church, with its eighteenth-century organ (they do concerts here).
 Then head across the busy rue Saint-Jacques onto the quiet little rue Galande.
 There are nice little restaurants and shops here, as well as a really good movie theater.
 Keep going straight (well, follow the curve of the road) across the rue Dante; keep going on the rue Galande, and then turn right on the rue Lagrange; take another right, almost immediately, on the rue des Anglais.
-Keep going straight until you're back at the boulevard Saint-Germain.
+Ru du Pot de Fer Keep going straight until you're back at the boulevard Saint-Germain.
 Cross the busy street, and then head slightly to your left and up the rue Jean de Beauvais.
 Keep going straight for a while (you'll cross the interesting rue du Sommerard, wich has some nice restaurants; keep this in mind for later), and head up the slope until you get to the rue de Lanneau.
 Turn left (the only way you can turn).
 This is one of the oldest streets in Paris, dating back to the end of the twelfth century.
-Look at the weird little dead end off to your right as you head down the street.
+As you head down the street, look at the weird little dead end street (rue d'Ecosse) off to your right.
 Now, cross the rue des Carmes and keep going straight onto the rue de l'Ecole Polytechnique, glancing discreetly at the Impasse des Bœufs to your left (actually, you can be as brazen about it as you Old Walllike; I don't know why I wrote "discreetly").
-Continue on straight ahead until it turns into the rue Descartes.
+Continue on straight ahead across the Placette Jacqueline-de-Romilly until the street turns into the rue Descartes.
 You'll see some interesting places to grab a drink around here.
-Follow the curve of the road off to the right (and there's an internet café here, if you want to check your email); look down—or even go down—the weird little rue Saint-Etienne du Mont off to your right.
+Follow the curve of the road off to the right; look down—or even go down—the weird little rue Saint-Etienne du Mont off to your right.
 Come back.
 Now, keep going up the slope in your original direction on the rue Descartes until you come to the rue Clovis.

 Turn left on the rue Clovis, and head to the south side of the street (the far side from the direction you were approaching on).
 Get ready to see something totally rad, now.
 Keep walking until you almost come to the end of the street.
-Right around address number 5, you'll see a fragment of one of the oldest walls built to protect Paris from invaders—this dates from the early thirteenth century.
-In the image here you can see the ring around the city built during the reign of Philippe-Auguste.
+Right around address number 5, you'll see a fragment of the Wall of Philippe II Auguste, one of the oldest walls built to protect Paris from invaders—this dates from the early thirteenth century!
+In the image at right (from OpenStreetMap contributors H. Noizet and A.-L. Bethe) you can see the walled ring around the city built during the reign of Philippe-Auguste.
+My friend Kathleen lived in this neighborhood and part of the wall went directly through her apartment.
 Look at the wall; touch it.
 Now turn around and head back up the rue Clovis from the direction you came.
 No dawdling.

-Now keep heading straight down the rue Descartes, noting the giant mural on the wall up to your right, and the weird little restaurants, shops, and especially bars on either side of you.
+Now keep heading straight down the rue Descartes (the same direction you had been going), noting the giant mural on the wall up to your right, and the weird little restaurants, shops, and especially bars on either side of you.
 Now you're approaching the very cool Place de la Contrescarpe (the name refers to the walls in a fortress), where you should stop and have a drink at one of the two excellent cafés you'll immediately see.
 Go ahead: take a break.
 Look around.
-Don't go to the ice cream store that might be tempting you, especially if you've already had Berthillon (no comparison).
+Don't go to the ice cream store that might be tempting you, especially if you've already had Berthillon—no comparison (Photo by Tom Hilton).

 When you're finished with your drink, keep heading down the slope (i.e., away from the way you came on Rue Mouffetardthe rue Descartes).
 You're now on the famous rue Mouffetard, which you've certainly heard of, and if you haven't, where in the world have you been?
 This street goes back to the thirteenth century, and you'll notice that today it's lined with interesting (?!) shops and restaurants.
 It's closed off to traffic at certain points during the day, so you can wander around freely.
 Grab a pastry, a coffee, buy some silly post cards, or do whatever you want here.
 Check the side streets that you'll be passing—there are some interesting things to note, including an excellent cinema, as you pass.